What is Digital Preservation?

 Each strategy has both positives and negatives.
 The two strategies that ALA prescribes are migration and emulation.
 ALA recommends these two strategies because they seem to be the most beneficial for long-term use.
 The OAIS (Open Archival Information System) Reference Model states that the recommended strategy is migration.

 What are we doing at the University Libraries to preserve digital information?

 Most digital reformatting in the University Libraries is undertaken by the M.E.
 Grenander Department of Special Collections and Archives to preserve and provide access to a variety of information resources, including text, audio, and video.
 One of the bigger projects has been to digitize and reformat photographs from the University Archives Photograph Collections.
 Since 2001 they have captured over 14,000 photographs.
 Other collections that have been captured include holdings from the University Archives, the Civil Service Employees Association (CSEA) Collection, and the Marcia Brown Collection.
 They are available through LUNA, the University’s Digital Asset Management System.

 The Preservation Department has been reformatting brittle books to digital form since 2003.
-These are made accessible through the University Libraries online catalog system, unless they are still protected by United States Copyright Law.
+These are made accessible through the University Libraries online catalog system, and are listed separately on our Brittle Books Project page.